-Hits – The amount of times our code was triggered.
-This metric calculates the number of ads which were shown by our code on a loaded page.
+Impressions – This metric calculates the number of ads that were shown by our code on a loaded page.
 It’s based on our internal stats.

-B. hits – Total number of hits registered by an ad network, based on the ad network’s stats.
+Ad Network Impressions – Total number of Impressions registered by an Ad Network, based on the ad network’s stats.

 Clicks – Total number of clicks on ads, counted by our system.
-It means that our code has made an impression and then been clicked.
-It’s based on our internal statistics and it should be similar to B. hits.
+It means that our code has made an Impression and then been clicked.
+It’s based on our internal statistics and it should be similar to Ad Network Clicks.

-B.hits to Cliсks – The difference in hits between AdSpyglass and ad network as a percentage.
+Discrepancy – The difference in Impressions between AdSpyglass and Ad Network as a percentage.

-СТR – The percentage of clicks made over a given amount of impressions, expressed as a percentage. e.g. (clicks/hits) * 100
+СТR – The percentage of clicks made over a given amount of Impressions, expressed as a percentage. e.g. (clicks/impressions) * 100

 Income – Income in US dollars ($).

-Here are a few tips on how to read these reports:
+Here are a few tips on how to read the Reports:

-There is a one-day delay in all the income received from the ad networks due to different time zones.
+There is a one-day delay in a full Income received from the Ad Networks due to different time zones.

-Users should look at the CPM only for a single creative and a single country.
+You should look at the CPM only for a single Creative and a single Country.
 Any other grouping will not give you a true representation of data.

-CTR for popunders = Clicks/hits.
+CTR for Popunders = Clicks/Hits.
 The higher the CTR, the better the popunder works.
-CTRdepends mostly on your site design and quality of your traffic.
-For tube sites CTR should be around 75-90%.
+CTR depends mostly on your site design and the quality of your traffic.
+For tube sites, CTR should be around 75-90%.
 For CJ sites, 50% is good.